11 JavaScript Command Line Tricks I Wish I’d Known Sooner

 This might come in handy when you debug scripts for your CI.

-3. Using npx
+3. Using npx for Quick Execution

-, you can run local or one-off global packages without needing to install them permanently.
+With npx, you can run local or one-off global packages without needing to install them permanently.
 This way you don’t clutter your global or project dependencies.

-for Running Shell Commands
+4. Using child_process for Running Shell Commands

-module lets you execute shell commands directly within a JavaScript program, making it ideal for running scripts and automating tasks.
+The child_process module lets you execute shell commands directly within a JavaScript program, making it ideal for running scripts and automating tasks.

-After running node script.mjs
+After running node script.mjs:

 5. Verbose Mode with --trace-warnings

-flag in Node provides detailed stack traces for warnings, which can help diagnose potential issues more effectively.
+The --trace-warnings flag in Node provides detailed stack traces for warnings, which can help diagnose potential issues more effectively.

-you’ll get a more comprehensive output with stack traces for any warnings:
+When you run node — trace-warnings script.js you’ll get a more comprehensive output with stack traces for any warnings:

-, the output is shorter and less detailed:
+Without --trace-warnings, the output is shorter and less detailed:

 6. Redirecting Output to a File